 I have owned nine packs over the years, shown in the pictures below.
 The second picture is from 1973, camping at a trail head at Big Bend National Park.
 It shows my first three packs in use, as I was loaning two of them out for the trip, plus my current one at the time (#1).
-The third and 4th pictures is the Elemental Horizons Kalais.
+The third and 4th pictures are of the Elemental Horizons Kalais.

 -1.
 Canvas Boy Scout Pack on aluminum frame ’69-’71